cjhang/notes/Study/Interferometers/casa.md

 ## VLA Notes

 1. Zero visibility values and shadowed data were flagged/removed (note that this already may be done by the [NRAO Data Archive](https://archive.nrao.edu/archive/advquery.jsp))
-2. Reference antenna usually select the one in the center, but not too central to suffer from the shadowing.
+2. Reference antenna usually choose the one in the center, but not too central to suffer from the shadowing.